 When you apply through Indeed, you have the opportunity to upload a resume and type a cover letter.
 Different studios will ask for different submission criteria, so be prepared with a reel and a portfolio, too.

-Yes, Google made the 101 guide.
+Yes, Google made the 101 guides.
 101 guides are supposed to cover the basics, even when the “basics” include the search engine you might have used to find this article…

 Anyway, we’re not sure when it was instituted, but Google has a handy way to show results for a simple internship search.
 Look what happens when you search “animation internships.”